HC Wainwright Increases CECO Environmental (NASDAQ:CECE) Price Target to $15.00

-CECO Environmental (NASDAQ:CECE) had its price objective increased by stock analysts at HC Wainwright from $9.00 to $15.00 in a report released on Thursday, Price Targets.com reports.
-The firm currently has a “buy” rating on the industrial products company’s stock.
-HC Wainwright’s price target points to a potential upside of 86.34% from the stock’s current price.
+CECO Environmental (NASDAQ:CECE) had its price target raised by HC Wainwright from $9.00 to $15.00 in a research note issued on Wednesday, Benzinga reports.
+The brokerage currently has a “buy” rating on the industrial products company’s stock.
+HC Wainwright’s target price would suggest a potential upside of 66.11% from the stock’s current price.

-A number of other research analysts also recently weighed in on the stock.
-Zacks Investment Research upgraded shares of CECO Environmental from a “sell” rating to a “hold” rating in a research report on Tuesday, January 5th.
-Needham & Company LLC lowered their price target on CECO Environmental from $10.00 to $9.00 and set a “buy” rating on the stock in a research report on Thursday, November 5th.
+Separately, Zacks Investment Research raised CECO Environmental from a “sell” rating to a “hold” rating in a research report on Tuesday, January 5th.

-Several hedge funds have recently added to or reduced their stakes in CECE.
-Marshall Wace LLP acquired a new stake in CECO Environmental in the 1st quarter worth about $233,000.
-BNP Paribas Arbitrage SA lifted its position in shares of CECO Environmental by 406.8% in the third quarter.
-BNP Paribas Arbitrage SA now owns 7,648 shares of the industrial products company’s stock valued at $56,000 after acquiring an additional 6,139 shares in the last quarter.
-California Public Employees Retirement System boosted its stake in shares of CECO Environmental by 4.4% in the third quarter.
-California Public Employees Retirement System now owns 71,369 shares of the industrial products company’s stock worth $520,000 after acquiring an additional 3,000 shares during the last quarter.
-Janney Montgomery Scott LLC boosted its stake in shares of CECO Environmental by 6.2% in the third quarter.
-Janney Montgomery Scott LLC now owns 214,006 shares of the industrial products company’s stock worth $1,560,000 after acquiring an additional 12,500 shares during the last quarter.
-Finally, GSA Capital Partners LLP increased its position in shares of CECO Environmental by 43.2% during the third quarter.
-GSA Capital Partners LLP now owns 26,078 shares of the industrial products company’s stock worth $190,000 after purchasing an additional 7,872 shares in the last quarter.
-69.93% of the stock is owned by institutional investors and hedge funds.
+A number of hedge funds have recently modified their holdings of the stock.
+Marshall Wace LLP acquired a new stake in shares of CECO Environmental in the 1st quarter valued at $233,000.
+BNP Paribas Arbitrage SA lifted its position in CECO Environmental by 406.8% during the 3rd quarter.
+BNP Paribas Arbitrage SA now owns 7,648 shares of the industrial products company’s stock worth $56,000 after buying an additional 6,139 shares in the last quarter.
+California Public Employees Retirement System lifted its position in CECO Environmental by 4.4% during the 3rd quarter.
+California Public Employees Retirement System now owns 71,369 shares of the industrial products company’s stock valued at $520,000 after purchasing an additional 3,000 shares during the period.
+Janney Montgomery Scott LLC lifted its position in CECO Environmental by 6.2% during the 3rd quarter.
+Janney Montgomery Scott LLC now owns 214,006 shares of the industrial products company’s stock valued at $1,560,000 after purchasing an additional 12,500 shares during the period.
+Finally, GSA Capital Partners LLP lifted its position in CECO Environmental by 43.2% during the 3rd quarter.
+GSA Capital Partners LLP now owns 26,078 shares of the industrial products company’s stock valued at $190,000 after purchasing an additional 7,872 shares during the period.
+69.93% of the stock is owned by hedge funds and other institutional investors.

 CECO Environmental Corp. provides industrial air quality and fluid handling systems for the energy, industrial, and other markets worldwide.
 The company operates through three segments: Energy Solutions, Industrial Solutions, and Fluid Handling Solutions.
 The company engineers, designs, builds, and installs systems that capture, clean, and destroy airborne contaminants from industrial facilities, as well as equipment that control emissions from such facilities; and fluid handling and filtration systems.